kartikkaklotar/record-audio/README.md

 # record-audio
-Record a audio file and upload it to s3
+Record a audio and upload it to `AWS S3` bucket using `flask`.
+File will be uploaded to S3 bucket inside `input` folder.

 ## Getting started
 ### Clone repository